shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

 ---
 # Task Two: Adding Subtitles to Your Video

+{: .no_toc .text-delta }

 Adding subtitles to your video can help you deliver a clearer message to your audience.

-This section will show you how to add subtitles
+This section will show you how to add subtitles to your existing videos and how to edit elements of the subtitle.

 ## Create Subtitle